 Model for Good Food

 Our organic garden offers a replicable and scalable model for creating a sustainable community resource for good, healthy food.
 The Production Farm has 15,000 square feet of land dedicated to orchards and organic crops.
-Last year we gave over 40,000 pounds of groceries to food insecure families, increasing food security across the county!
+Last year, our Production Farm generated over 730 lbs. of healthy fruits and vegetables!

 We also ensure that the fresh ingredients grown in our Production Farm and school gardens are put back into our food cycle.
 Our farm ensures that we grow, educate, and feed good food into tomorrow!